Winter Hiking Gear and Clothes Guide

 Warm Accessories

-Ensure to bring along warm accessories for comfort and safety.
+Make sure to bring along warm accessories for comfort and safety!
 The following accessories are what I always bring with me on a winter hike:

 Hat / Beanie